cowprotocol/docs/docs/cow-protocol/tutorials/solvers/from_shadow_to_prod.md

 :::

-Once a solver becomes part of a bonding pool, then the core team will proceed to whitelist the solver and connect it to the live competition.
+Once a solver becomes part of a bonding pool, then the core team will proceed to allow-list the solver and connect it to the live competition.